nanoframework/Home/docs/architecture/wire-protocol.md

 - ```WP_App_ProcessPayload(...)``` in [WireProtocol_App_Interface.c]()

 Actual implementations of these are to be provided by nanoBooter and nanoCLR.
 Please check the reference implementation for ChibiOS at [WireProtocol_App_Interface.c](..\targets\CMSIS-OS\ChibiOS\nanoBooter\WireProtocol_App_Interface.c).

+# Debugging Wire Protocol communications

+To ease debugging of Wire Protocol sessions there are available a set of CMake options to adjust the output of the Wire Protocol state machine and TX/Rx operations.
+The available options are:
+ - NF_WP_TRACE_ERRORS: Enable error tracing.
+ - NF_WP_TRACE_HEADERS: Enable packet headers tracing.
+ - NF_WP_TRACE_STATE: Enable tracing of the current state of the Wire Protocol sate machine.
+ - NF_WP_TRACE_NODATA: Enable tracing of empty or incomplete packets.
+ - NF_WP_TRACE_ALL: Enable all the options above.
+In case this setting is chosen it takes precedence over all the other and replaces when on.